project-nig/node/README.md

+# What is NIG network ?

-# Process to run Nodes of NIG network
+## Process to run Nodes of NIG network

-Process to intall and run locally 3 Nodes of the NIG network Technical details can be found here https://docs.google.com/document/d/e/2PACX-1vTO0nKIogxFLGWkN0QpaMsGsg9Cp-Aqfv31sc6p_HQnb7tShmqymOM05o3_7YCFkBY7GIipWSNO756d/pub
+Process to intall and run locally 3 Nodes of the NIG network

 ## Authors